TritonDataCenter/rfd/rfd/0112/README.md

 ## Proposal

-We propose two major pieces:
+We propose three major pieces:

 1. A new mechanism for auditing the contents of Manta without the need for daily backups of the metadata tier or storage tier.
 This would be driven by a new